Start9Labs/documentation/site/source/user-manual/managing-services.rst

     .. figure:: /_static/images/services/service-needs-config.png
         :width: 60%

 Traditionally, configuring services was a massive headache and a huge barrier to running a personal server.
 But no more!
-The Embassy's revolutionary service config system makes the process transparent, simple, and safe.
+StartOS's revolutionary service config system makes the process transparent, simple, and safe.

     .. figure:: /_static/images/services/service4.png
         :width: 60%